 - Unique strengths and opportunities to improve

-- Resources in order to ensure their readiness for postgraduate training in Ontario
+- Resources to ensure their readiness for postgraduate training in Ontario

 Simulations (Visa Residents)

 Small group simulations allow learners to engage in directly with simulated clients and receive individualized feedback on the encounter.

 Simulations (Visa Fellows)

 Learners entering fellowship are evaluated on their ability to provide effective feedback to residents based on their performance in simulated client encounters.